The-Foreigners/The-Foreigners.github.io/objectives.md

 title: Current Objectives
 permalink: /objectives/
 ---
-- Give Mechanus Amulet to Grin or Atticus.
+- Give clockwork amulet to Grin or Atticus.

 - Debrief Misha about events at Orlane.
   - What's her full name and background?
   - What brought her to Orlane?
-What were her responsiblities?
+What were her responsibilities?
 Is she still responsible for temple?
   - Mend statue of Lathander and give to Misha along with holy book (Instill sense of duty).
   - Show her Ailla's letters.
 Did she know of Garath Primo and the ancient Goliath temple?
   - Did she know of the troglodytes?
 Any other threats, is it safe to return?